awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. Specify one or more request parameters for the DescribeDBInstances API action\.
 For example, this action uses the `DBInstanceIdentifier` request parameter\.

    1. Determine one or more PropertySelectors\.
 A PropertySelector is a response object that is returned by the request of this API action\.
 For example, on the [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.
 Choose the [describe\_db\_instances](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.describe_db_instances) method and scroll down to the **Response Structure** section\. **DBInstances** is listed as a response object\.
 For the purposes of this walkthrough, specify `DBInstances` and `DBInstanceStatus` as the PropertySelectors\.
 Remember that PropertySelectors are entered by using JSONPath\.
-This means that you format the information in the Automation document like this:
+This means that you format the information in the runbook like this:

       `PropertySelector: "$.DBInstances[0].DBInstanceStatus"`\.

    1. Specify one or more DesiredValues\.
 If you don't know the values you want to specify, then run the [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API action to determine possible values\.
 For this walkthrough, specify *available* and *starting*\.

-   1. Enter the information you collected into the Automation document as shown in the following example\.
+   1. Enter the information you collected into the runbook as shown in the following example\.

    ```
    ---
    description: Start RDS instance
    schemaVersion: "0.3"
-   assumeRole: "The_Automation_role_to_use_when_running_the_document"
+   assumeRole: "The_Automation_role_to_use_when_running_the_runbook"
    parameters:
      InstanceId: The_instance_ID_to_start
        type: String